ACTIVE-o3: Empowering MLLMs with Active Perception via Pure Reinforcement Learning: Abstract

 \section{Abstract}

-Active vision, also known as active perception, refers to the process of actively selecting where and how to look in order to gather task-relevant information.
+Active vision, also known as active perception, refers to actively selecting where and how to look in order to gather task-relevant information.
 It is a critical component of efficient perception and decision-making in humans and advanced embodied agents.
-Recently, the use of Multimodal Large Language Models (MLLMs) as central planning and decision-making modules in robotic systems has gained extensive attention.
-However, despite the importance of active perception in embodied intelligence, there is little to no exploration of how MLLMs can be equipped with or learn active perception capabilities.
-In this paper, we first provide a systematic definition of MLLM-based active perception tasks.
-We point out that the recently proposed GPT-o3 model's zoom-in search strategy can be regarded as a special case of active perception; however, it still suffers from low search efficiency and inaccurate region selection.
-To address these issues, we propose \oursbf, a purely reinforcement learning-based training framework built on top of GRPO, designed to equip MLLMs with active perception capabilities.
-We further establish a comprehensive benchmark suite to evaluate \ours\ across both general open-world tasks---such as small-object and dense-object grounding---and domain-specific scenarios, including small object detection in remote sensing and autonomous driving, as well as fine-grained interactive segmentation.
+With the rise of Multimodal Large Language Models (MLLMs) as central planners in robotic systems, the lack of methods for equipping MLLMs with active perception has become a key gap.
+We first provide a systematic definition of MLLM-based active perception tasks and show that GPT-o3's zoom-in strategy can be viewed as a special case, though it suffers from low efficiency and inaccurate region selection.
+To address these issues, we propose \oursbf, a reinforcement learning framework built on GRPO that equips MLLMs with active perception capabilities.
+Leveraging a modular sensing–action design and a dual-form reward, \oursbf\ autonomously learns efficient and stable region selection strategies without explicit region-selection supervision.
+We further establish a comprehensive benchmark covering both open-world tasks (small/dense-object grounding) and domain-specific scenarios (remote sensing, autonomous driving, interactive segmentation).
+Experimental results demonstrate that \ours\ significantly enhances active perception capabilities compared to baselines.
+Moreover, we show that our framework not only preserves the model's general understanding ability but can also serve as a proxy task for leveraging perception data, further improving performance on benchmarks such as RealWorldQA and MME.

-Experimental results demonstrate that \ours\ significantly enhances active perception capabilities compared to Qwen-VL2.5-CoT.
-For example, Figure \ref{fig:vstar2} shows an example of zero-shot reasoning on the $V^*$ benchmark, where \ours\ successfully identifies the number on the traffic light by zooming in on the relevant region, while Qwen2.5 VL fails to do so.
-Moreover, across all downstream tasks, \ours\ consistently improves performance under fixed computational budgets.
-We hope that our work here can provide a simple codebase and evaluation protocol to facilitate future research on \textit{active perception MLLM}.
-Our code is released at: \url{https://github.com/aim-uofa/Active-o3}.